DataFire/Integrations/integrations/generated/osisoft/README.md

 #### Input
 * input `object`
   * webId **required** `string`: The ID of the element template.
+  * depthFirstTraverse `boolean`: When 'true', a Depth First traversal will be performed; this starts at the root and explores as far as possible along each branch before backtracking.
+When 'false', a Breadth First traversal will be performed; this starts at the tree root and explores the neighbor nodes first, then moves onto the next level of neighbors.
+The default is 'false' (Breadth First).
+  * maxCount `integer`: The maximum number of objects to be returned.
+The default is 1000.
   * selectedFields `string`: List of fields to be returned in the response, separated by semicolons (;).
 If this parameter is not specified, all available fields will be returned.
+  * showDescendants `boolean`: Specifies if the result should include all descendant attribute templates from the current element template, even indirect ones.
+The default is 'false'.
   * showInherited `boolean`: Specifies if the result should include attribute templates inherited from base element templates.
 The default is 'false'.
+  * startIndex `integer`: The starting index (zero based) of the items to be returned.
+The default is 0.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[AttributeTemplate]](#items[attributetemplate])